rasika2012/openchoreo/docs/install-guide-multi-cluster.md

 ```shell
 curl -sL https://raw.githubusercontent.com/openchoreo/openchoreo/main/install/add-default-dataplane.sh | bash
 ```

-- Follow the prompt:
+- Follow the prompts:
-   -  "Is this a multi-cluster setup? (y/n):" Press `Enter` to proceed.
+  -  "Is this a multi-cluster setup? (y/n):" Enter `y` to proceed with a multi-cluster setup.
+  -  "Enter DataPlane Kubernetes context (default: kind-choreo-dp):" Press `Enter` to use the default Kubernetes context for the DataPlane cluster created earlier.

 ## Install the choreoctl